To Our Youth, Our Future

 If you’re a tribal high school student leader, you should consider spending a week over the summer at the U.S. Fish and Wildlife Service National Conservation Training Center (NCTC) to learn about climate change issues and develop strategies to address climate impacts in your community.
 The Congress is a partnership among the Bureau of Indian Affairs, U.S. Fish and Wildlife Service, National Park Service, U.S. Forest Service, U.S. Geological Survey, and Conservation Legacy.

-Student Climate & Conservation Congress (SC3)
+Student Conservation Corps and Congress (SC3)

 Each summer SC3 convenes approximately 100 talented high-school students and 30 adult mentors at the U.S. Fish and Wildlife Service National Conservation Training Center (NCTC) for a weeklong Congress.
 You’ll interact with inspiring speakers and experts in the climate field, and you’ll work together in student-led teams to develop solutions for conservation challenges in your community.
 SC3 is a partnership program of NCTC and the Green Schools Alliance.